nanoXIM TCP is a calcium deficient hydroxyapatite powder consisting of nanostructured micron-sized aggregates.

 Electron crystallography image

-J. Idaszek, T. Brynk, J. Jaroszewicz, F. Vanmeert, A. Bruinink, W. Święszkowski, “Investigation of mechanical properties of porous composite scaffolds with tailorable degradation kinetics after in vitro degradation using digital image correlation”, Polymer Composites, accepted for publication (2015).
+J. Idaszek, T. Brynk, J. Jaroszewicz, F. Vanmeert, A. Bruinink, W. Święszkowski, “Investigation of mechanical properties of porous composite scaffolds with tailorable degradation kinetics after in vitro degradation using digital image correlation”, Polymer Composites, 38(11), p.
+2402 (2017).

 J. Idaszek, A. Bruinink, W. Święszkowski, “Ternary composite scaffolds with tailorable degradation rate and highly improved colonization by Human Bone Marrow Stromal Cells”, Journal of Biomedical Materials Research: Part A, 103(7), p.
 2394 (2015).